dragonflyoss/d7y.io/docs/development-guide/configure-development-nvironment.md

 #### Setup Scheduler {#setup-scheduler}

-Configure Scheduler yaml file, The default path in Linux is `/etc/dragonfly/scheduler.yaml` in linux, refer to [Scheduler](../reference/configuration/scheduler.md).
+Configure `scheduler.yaml`, the default path is `/etc/dragonfly/scheduler.yaml`, refer to [Scheduler](../reference/configuration/scheduler.md).

 Set the `database.redis.addrs` and `manager.addr` address in the configuration file to your actual address.